danielmtro/VFX_FPGA/README.md

 ## Things to Do:

 - Microphone working
+  Make sure that appropriate filtering is done to detect things in the human voice range.
     - implement an FFT
     - output the peak frequency (and hopefully amplitude of signal)